Padre Pio – Saint and Mystic

 On March 5, 1973, Pope Paul VI elevated Bishop Albino Luciani to the rank of Cardinal.
 Cardinal Luciani was elected pope on August 26, 1978.
 He chose the name John Paul I in honor of his two immediate predecessors, Pope John XXIII and Pope Paul VI.

 Frank had the good fortune to be able to greet Albino Luciani, now Pope John Paul I, on September 20th 1978 in the Vatican Hall of Audiences after a Wednesday General Audience.
 Frank was with 150 other pilgrims from Vittorio Veneto, passing through Rome on their way to San Giovanni Rotondo for the occasion of the ten year anniversary of Padre Pio’s death.
-Pope John Paul I, often called the “smiling pope” because of his kindness and friendly demeanor was declared a Servant of God by his successor, Pope John Paul II, on November 23, 2003, the first step on the road to canonization.
+Pope John Paul I, often called the “smiling pope” because of his kindness and friendly demeanor was declared a Servant of God on November 23, 2003, the first step on the road to canonization.

 Capuchin Brother Christopher, OFM, Cap., was one of Padre Pio’s spiritual sons.
 On one occasion, when Brother Christopher was admitted as a patient to Sydney Hospital in Australia, he had the opportunity to witness a miraculous healing through the intercession of Padre Pio.